sgrieve/GEG6230/assessment_2/assessment_2.md

 2. A copy of the Jupyter notebook containing the python workflow to calculate `Fs` for each catchment.

 **These two files should be placed in a `.zip` file, with your student number as the filename, and submitted to QMplus.**

-## Feedback

-You will be given time in class to begin this assignment, where you will be able to discuss your ideas with Stuart, as well as your classmates.

-If you require further help you can attend Stuart's Advice and Feedback hours (without an appointment):

-- Tuesday 14:00-15:00
-- Thursday 10:00-11:00

-Or at any other time by appointment, email Stuart (s.grieve@qmul.ac.uk) to arrange one.